adjust/web_sdk/README.md

 <a id="log-output">**logOutput**</a> `string`

 It's possible to define html container where you want to see your logs.
-This is useful when testing on mobile devices and when you want to see logs directly on the screen (recommend only for testing)
+This is useful when testing on mobile devices and when you want to see logs directly on the screen (recommended only for testing)

 ## <a id="event-tracking">Event tracking</a>